brsys/azure-machine/README.md

-# Hello Welcome to my Azure machine creator
+# Welcome to my Azure machine creator
 Its a easy way to create lab and test servers using azure.

 Version 0.1 allows you create your windows virtual machine with IIS in us east location.